ProNevros/ready-for-regex/README.md

 Here are some of the other common character classes:

-.—Matches any character except the newline character (\n)
+    . — Matches any character except the newline character (\n)

-\d—Matches any Arabic numeral digit.
+    \d — Matches any Arabic numeral digit.
 This class is equivalent to the bracket expression [0-9].

-\w—Matches any alphanumeric character from the basic Latin alphabet, including the underscore (_).
+    \w — Matches any alphanumeric character from the basic Latin alphabet, including the underscore (_).
 This class is equivalent to the bracket expression [A-Za-z0-9_].

-\s—Matches a single whitespace character, including tabs and line breaks
+    \s — Matches a single whitespace character, including tabs and line breaks

 Each of the last three character classes can be changed to perform an inverse match by capitalizing the letter character.
 For example, \D matches a non-digit character.

 ### Flags

-We started this tutorial by explaining that as a literal, a regex must be wrapped in slash characters.
+I mentioned earlier on that regexes are a literal, and a regex must be wrapped in slash characters.
+PLOT TWIST: There's an exception to that rule.
 The one exception to this rule is with the component known as flags.
 Flags are placed at the end of a regex, after the second slash, and they define additional functionality or limits for the regex.
 There are six optional flags that can be used, either separately or together and in any order, but these are the three you're most likely to encounter:

-g—Global search: the regex should be tested against all possible matches in a string.
+    g — Global search: the regex should be tested against all possible matches in a string.

-i—Case-insensitive search: case should be ignored while attempting a match in a string
+    i — Case-insensitive search: case should be ignored while attempting a match in a string

-m—Multi-line search: a multi-line input string should be treated as multiple lines
+    m — Multi-line search: a multi-line input string should be treated as multiple lines

 ### Grouping and Capturing